burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 # How to cite this C++ Technical Note

-In case if you decide to cite this note, please use the following BibTeX entry type:
+In case you decide to cite this note, please use the following BibTeX entry type:

 ```
 @techreport{burlachenkok2020cpp,